Date: March 31, 2017

-CAROLINE GEORGE PROVES THE PUBLISHING WORLD HAS ENDED
+CAROLINE GEORGE PROVES THE PUBLISHING WORLD ENDED

 With five years of publishing experience, 20-year-old author Caroline George defies odds and steps into her next career chapter with latest apocalyptic book, "The Vestige" (June 2017 from Evernight Teen)

-(Nashville, Tenn.) – The publishing industry has transformed over the past decade due to technological advancements.
-Traditional models of publication have unraveled, allowing authors, agents and publishers to conduct business through new channels and mediums.
-Because of the change, many publishing professionals, authors and readers have pondered the question: Has the publishing world come to an end?
+(Nashville, Tenn.) – The publishing industry transformed over the past decade due to technological advancements.
+Traditional models of publication unraveled, allowing authors, agents and publishers to conduct business through new channels and mediums.
+Because of the change, many publishing professionals, authors and readers pondered the question: Has the publishing world come to an end?